In a previous post, I renamed ‘Weekly’ Wrap-Ups to Recent Reads, as I feel like that reflects the timescale between posts more accurately!

 I just didn’t love this story, which felt a bit messy and like Lawrence was trying to cram so many plotlines into one book.
 It’s a shame, as I’ve loved her previous work, but I will still be picking up her next book!
 Three stars.

 This book just blew me away.
-Full review to come.
+Full review here.
 Five stars.

 Bennett is vicious.
 That ending left me completely stunned and desperately needing the next book.
 Four and a half stars.
-Full review to come.
+Series review (so far) here.

 Another amazing YA thriller that had me utterly hooked, devouring it in one long bus journey.
-Sorry, but yet another full review to come.
+Full review here.
 Four and a half stars.

 6. Dracula by Bram Stoker

 I’ve been reading this gargantuan, atmospheric monster of a book over summer and have been loving every minute of it.
 This is a classic for a reason, packed full of intricate details and brilliant characters.
 Four stars.

 7. The Million Pieces of Neena Gill by Emma Smith-Barton 🧠🏳️🌈 ⭐️

 I was intially drawn to this dark gem of a book by the ownvoices representation of a British-Pakistani protagonist and severe anxiety, as I always feel they add a layer of power and nuance to a story.
 The way the book’s writing style perfectly matches Neena’s mental spiral was just such a clever touch and it pulls you in with her, able to completely empathise with her situation.
 Four stars.

 8. Because You Love To Hate Me 🧠⭐️